-The contracts made on or after 1 July 2009 shall refer to the criteria to be taken into account when determining variable remuneration.
+The contracts shall refer to the criteria to be taken into account when determining variable remuneration.
 The contracts have to contain specific provisions relating to early termination.
-Any contractual arrangement made with the Company or its subsidiaries on or after 1 July 2009 concerning the remuneration of the CEO or any other executive manager shall specify that severance payment awarded in the event of early termination shall not exceed 12 months' basic and variable remuneration.
-The board may consider higher severance payment further to a recommendation by the Remuneration Committee.
-Such higher severance payment should be limited to a maximum of 18 months' basic and variable remuneration.
-The contract should specify when such higher severance payment may be paid.
-The contracts shall also specify that the severance package should neither take account of variable remuneration nor exceed 12 months' basic remuneration if the departing CEO or executive manager did not meet the performance criteria referred to in the contract.
+Any contractual arrangement made with the Company or its subsidiaries concerning the remuneration of the CEO or any other executive manager shall specify that severance payment awarded in the event of early termination shall not exceed 12 months' basic and variable remuneration.
+A severance payment of over 12 months' basic and variable remuneration is, notwithstanding any other statutory or contractual provision to the contrary, always agreed under the condition precedent of approval by the shareholders' meeting.
+If the proposed severance payment is higher than 18 months' basic and variable remuneration, the shareholders' meeting can only approve such severance payment with a unanimous and motivated advice of the Remuneration Committee.